buildbot/buildbot/master/docs/manual/cfg-schedulers.rst

 Another example is if you want to skip the *full* builds after a failing *quick* build of the same source code.
 Or, if one Build creates a product (like a compiled library) that is used by some other Builder, you'd want to make sure the consuming Build is run *after* the producing one.

-You can use *Dependencies* to express this relationship to the Buildbot.
+You can use *dependencies* to express this relationship to the Buildbot.
-There is a special kind of scheduler named :class:`scheduler.Dependent` that will watch an *upstream* scheduler for builds to complete successfully (on all of its Builders).
+There is a special kind of scheduler named :bb:sched:`Dependent` that will watch an *upstream* scheduler for builds to complete successfully (on all of its Builders).
 Each time that happens, the same source code (i.e. the same ``SourceStamp``) will be used to start a new set of builds, on a different set of Builders.
 This *downstream* scheduler doesn't pay attention to Changes at all.
 It only pays attention to the upstream scheduler.

 If the build fails on any of the Builders in the upstream set, the downstream builds will not fire.
-Note that, for SourceStamps generated by a :class:`scheduler.Dependent`, the ``revision`` is ``None``, meaning HEAD.
+Note that, for SourceStamps generated by a :bb:sched:`Dependent` scheduler, the ``revision`` is ``None``, meaning HEAD.
 If any changes are committed between the time the upstream scheduler begins its build and the time the dependent scheduler begins its build, then those changes will be included in the downstream build.
-See the :ref:`Triggerable-Scheduler` for a more flexible dependency mechanism that can avoid this problem.
+See the :bb:sched:`Triggerable` scheduler for a more flexible dependency mechanism that can avoid this problem.

 The keyword arguments to this scheduler are: